-As a result of this process, a new velocity volume is available in the Volume tab.
-Take note that the output volume’s class by default is based on the Output Velocity Type you have selected in the velocity conversion process.
+Note: The output volume’s class by default is based on the Output Velocity Type you have selected in the velocity conversion process.

 Tip: To quickly open the output volume, right-click the process item in the Process tab and click Open Child Volume.
 Vice versa, you can also open the process from the Volume tab directly.
 To do this, right-click the volume which was created from a process (indicated in italics) and click Open Parent Process.